pranavkr/basic-calculator/README.md

 **Assumptions/Considerations:**
 1. Developed the mentioned feature such that it can be used as dependency in any java based application (by including the JAR - artifact generated from this application)
-2. It can be modified to expos APIs for different operation or only calculate method (Not doing it since was not mentioned in assignment)
+2. It can also be modified to expose APIs for different operation or only calculate method (Not doing it, since was not mentioned in assignment explicitly)

 **Design Decisions:**